Authors of section

 Open all credits

-Radiological evaluation of an injured spine includes plain radiographs, Computerized tomography (CT) and Magnetic Resonance Imaging (MRI) scan.
+Radiological evaluation of an injured spine includes plain radiographs, Computerized tomography (CT) and Magnetic Resonance Imaging (MRI) scans.
 The purpose of radiological evaluation is to:

 • identify the location and extent of injury